Upcoming IPOs for 2019

 Reports suggest Cloudflare could go public in the first half of next year.
 The company’s cloud-based software is known for making internet content load faster and claims the average internet user interacts with its service up to 500 times in a single day.
 It also provides other services like cyber security.

-The uncertainty over Brexit and fears of more restricted access to European markets as early as next year has no doubt dampened confidence and prompted firms to hold-off their listings, cancel them altogether or choose an alternative destination with more stable outlooks.
-The fact Germany’s Deutsche Borse has overtaken the UK in terms of the amount raised through IPOs this year is evidence that activity in the UK has slowed while accelerating in Germany.
+Much of this boils down to Brexit, with companies reluctant to enter a market at a time when investors are nervous.
+The fact Germany’s Deutsche Borse has overtaken the UK in terms of the amount raised through IPOs in 2018 is evidence that activity in the UK has slowed while accelerating in Germany.

 O2 IPO (£10 billion)